Haddiscoe Cut: Operation

 The new undertaking was not a financial success, with income failing to match expenditure.
-The Company was unable to repay the £50,000 loan, and so in 1842 the Exchequer Bill Loan Commissioners took control of the navigation, and sold it to Sir Samuel Morton Peto, a developer who wanted to build railways along its banks.
+The company was unable to repay the £50,000 loan, and so in 1842 the Exchequer Bill Loan Commissioners took control of the navigation, and sold it to Sir Samuel Morton Peto, a developer who wanted to build railways along its banks.
 The line from Reedham to Lowestoft runs parallel to the cut and effectively forms the south western bank.
 Although maintained for navigation, the cut was owned by a series of railway companies for the next hundred years.

-Control of the Cut passed to the British Transport Commission with the nationalisation of the railways.
-The cut was damaged by the floods of 1953, which affected much of the East Coast, and the Transport Commission attempted to close it in 1954.
-Local opposition was strong, particularly from the yachting community, and control of it passed to the East Suffolk and Norfolk River Board in 1957.
-Subsequently, the Anglian Water Authority, and in 1995 the Environment Agency, took over this role.
+Control of the cut passed to the British Transport Commission (BTC) with the nationalisation of the railways in 1948.
+The cut was damaged by the floods of 1953, which affected much of the East Coast, and the BTC attempted to close it in 1954.
+Local opposition was strong, particularly from the yachting community, and control of it passed to the East Suffolk and Norfolk River Board in 1957, under provisions that were part of the British Transport Commission Act 1958 (6 & 7 Eliz.
+2. c. xliv).
+The BTC no longer wanted to maintain the waterway, as there was little commercial traffic using it.
+The river board were required to spend at least £24,000 on repairing the banks of the cut, although the BTC would give them £10,000 to assist, and the commissioners of the River Yare would contribute another £10,000 in the two years following the transfer.
+The river board were required to maintain the waterway for navigation for at least ten years, but after that could decide to close it and all rights of navigation would be removed.
+Subsequently, the Anglian Water Authority, and in 1995 the Environment Agency, took over responsibility for managing the cut.

 Today

 In 1993 failure of the piling resulted in part of the railway embankment being washed away.
 More recently, flood prevention measures have resulted in reconstruction of the river defences and walls, and this work was completed in 2006.

+High water levels combined with low sections of flood defences and severe flooding in January 2022 resulted in part of the railway embankment being washed away again, resulting in further steel piling to rebuild the bank.